|

 to ten days, but can and have germinated in as little as twenty

 four hours.
-Initially they’ll appear as little green balls, but
+Initially they’ll appear as little green balls wearing shiny black hats, but

 a trained eye will soon notice the cotyledons and first set of